-The purpose of this guide is to help you cite the sources you use for your academic papers and essays.
+The purpose of this playbook is to help you cite the sources you use for your academic papers and essays.
 Different disciplines use different citation styles, but the two most used styles at PVCC are the MLA Style and the APA Style.
-Please use the tabs to go to the different sections.

 A citation is a way to tell your readers where you found your sources, and it also gives your readers enough information (such as author, title, page numbers, etc.) to find the sources themselves.
-When the citation is within the body of your essay, it is called an in-text citation.
+Citations are located both in the body of your essay or paper (in text citations) and at the end of your essay/paper (References or Works Cited).

-In the MLA Style, the Works Cited list is the last page of your paper/essay, where you list your sources.
-In the APA style, this list is titled References.
+In MLA Style, the Works Cited list is the last page of your paper/essay, where you list your sources.
+In APA style, this list is titled References.

 A bibliography is a list of works (books, articles, etc.) that can be used for background or further reading.
 Sometimes these lists contain descriptive notes, which add details to the list.
 If this is the case, then the list is referred to as an annotated bibliography.